New Years Eve Reflections 2019

 Ask yourself “what do I want to do differently this year?” and then DO IT!

 3. WHAT ARE YOUR BIGGEST TAKEAWAYS FOR 2019?

 Maybe your biggest takeaway is that you need to realize that perfection doesn’t exist.
 Let that sink in it really doesn’t exist!
 Pinterest worthy projects or classrooms look great on Pinterest but depending on where you teach, who you teach and any given minute factor it may not be achievable and that is OKAY!

-Don’t compare yourself to another, it really is the thief joy.
+Don’t compare yourself to another, it really is the thief of joy.
 With the stress of administration, testing, a tough class and a whole host of things I know you could add, you don’t need the added extra stress of comparing yourself to another.

 Give yourself some credit for what you have done and who you are.
 Give yourself credit for the love you have poured in daily to your students.